 For the first time on Chopped, professionals and amateur cooks will go head-to-head at the end of the five-part Ultimate Champions tournament.
-But they’ve all competed on Chopped before: They’ve tasted what it feels like to win, and they’re hungry for more.
-On tonight’s second round, four amateur home cooks battled to determine which one would move on to the grand finale, where there’s a chance to win the largest prize in the show’s history: $50,000, with a brand-new car to top it all off.
-FN Dish has the exclusive interview with the winner from Part 2.
+But they’ve all competed on Chopped before.
+They’ve tasted what it feels like to win, and they’re hungry for more.
+In tonight’s fourth round, four celebrities from the world of television, music and sports battled to determine which one would move on to the grand finale, where there’s a chance to win the largest prize in the show’s history: $50,000, with a brand-new car to top it all off.
+FN Dish has the exclusive interview with the winner from Part 4.

 For the first time on Chopped, professionals and amateur cooks will go head-to-head at the end of the five-part Ultimate Champions tournament.
 But they’ve all competed on Chopped before: They’ve tasted what it feels like to win, and they’re hungry for more.
-On tonight’s first round, four professional chefs battled to determine which one would move on to the grand finale, where there’s a chance to win the largest prize in the show’s history, $50,000, with a brand-new car to top it all off.
-FN Dish has the exclusive interview with the winner from Part 1.
+In tonight’s third round, four heroes in their own field of work battled to determine which one would move on to the grand finale, where there’s a chance to win the largest prize in the show’s history: $50,000, with a brand-new car to top it all off.
+FN Dish has the exclusive interview with the winner from Part 3.

 Watch any episode of Chopped and you’re bound to find one competitor who’s blender-happy — he or she will puree anything, oftentimes most of the basket ingredients, into a dish.
 Although that isn’t always the best method for impressing the judges, sometimes it works, as in the case of the recipe in this week’s Chopped Dinner Challenge.
 The chefs of Food Network Kitchen chose frozen french fries as the basket ingredient, and they wanted to transform them without the typical frying, so this French Fry and Scallion Soup was born.
 It’s a comforting potato soup in half the time, because you’ve just skipped the peeling and cubing.